Skip to content

 Getting Started

 Deploy type-safe Kubernetes infrastructure in 5 minutes.
-This streamlined guide gets you from zero to running application with minimal setup.

 Prerequisites